AlamoEngine-Tools/eaw.modinfo/README.md

 **Description:**

 This property shall only get parsed and otherwise ignored completely by an implementation of this specification.
-It explicitly is not used for `modeference` equality matching and dependency resolution.
+It explicitly is not used for `modreference` equality matching and dependency resolution.
 It shall only be used to custom tools.

+This specification shares the same syntax and semantics as used for [npm node dependency ranges](https://github.com/npm/node-semver#ranges).
+If the property is unset, the version range `*` (which means `>= 0.0.0`) shall be used.

-This property can be used for `modreferences` as mod dependency list entries.
-Custom tools might want to consume the set version range and perform a custom mod matching.
+*Rationale: This property can be used for entries in a mod's mod dependency list.
+Custom tools might want to consume the given version range and perform a custom mod matching.*

 ---